g6jamm/stima/README.md

 ## Using

-To use stima, follow this link: https://stima.herokuapp.com/
+To use stima, follow this link: https://stima2.herokuapp.com/

-## Contributing to wishShare
+## Contributing to stima

 To contribute to stima, follow these steps: